zuzannapajak/cardio-risk-prediction/README.md

 ## 📊 Dataset

-The dataset used in this project is the **Heart Disease Dataset**, originally compiled by the authors of the Cleveland, Hungary, Switzerland, and VA Long Beach heart disease studies.
+This project uses the **Heart Failure Clinical Records** dataset from Kaggle.
-It was obtained from [Kaggle – Heart Disease Dataset](https://www.kaggle.com/datasets/redwankarimsony/heart-disease-data/data).
+Download it from: [Kaggle – Heart Failure Dataset]https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data

 **License:** Data files © Original Authors (as stated on the Kaggle dataset page).